richardanaya/no_mutex/README.md

 **this only works on nightly**

-A mutex like construct for single threaded applications.
+A mutex like singleton construct for single threaded applications.

 * Only requires `no_std`
 * Gives you Sync and Send container